-All residents are jointly responsible for the protection of the hall, its furnishings, and its equipment.
-If a University official discovers that a room is unlocked, he/she will lock the room.
-When the University cannot identify the person(s) responsible for damages, students will share in the payment for those damages, including charges for labor and materials.
-Charges for damages will be assessed as they occur throughout the semester and will appear on the student's University account.
-Charges will be assessed on a case-by-case basis by the RD of the area; shared fines carry a minimum value of $5.
-The amount of the fine will increase with each subsequent incident of damage per living area.
+All residents are jointly responsible for the protection of the living area, its furnishings, and its equipment.
+When the University cannot identify the person(s) responsible for damages, residents will share in the payment for those damages, including charges for labor and materials.
+Charges for damages will be assessed as they occur throughout the semester and will appear on the student's financial account (minimum $5 charge).
 Disciplinary action will be taken when appropriate.

 Room Access and Lockouts

 Residential students are expected to carry their University ID with them at all times.
 In the event that a student is locked out of his or her living space, the student should first contact the roommate(s) for access.
 If the roommate(s) is unavailable between the hours of 8AM and 5PM, Monday through Friday, the student is welcome to call the Housing Office for remote unlocking.
 Students must fill out their security questions through the Housing Portal in order to be eligible for remote unlocking.
 Remote locking is offered only during business hours, and costs $10 each time.